publicgoods/maturity-rubric/README.md

 The goal of this work is to define a common taxonomy for evaluating digital products.
-This taxonomy will include broad categories for evaluating products and specific indicators or data points that can be collected.
+This taxonomy will include broad categories for evaluating products and specific indicators or data points that can be collected about a product.

 ## Proposed workflow